 DoubleTree by Hilton, 700 Hope Road, Tinton Falls, NJ 07724

 This course is approved for 6 NBCC Clock Hours (LPC, LAC, LCADC, CADC, LMFT) of continuing education (NBCC Provider #6532).
 This course is approved by the Association of Social Work Boards- ASWB NJ CE Course Approval Program Provider #87 Course #1964 from 07/30/2018 to 07/30/2020.
 Social workers will receive the following type and number of credit(s): Clinical Social Work Practice 6.

 Valid requests must be received in writing/email within seven (7) days of course date.
-Late requests for the 4 day workshop series can only bring in a substitute attendee or receive credit for a future workshop date.
+Late requests for this 1 day workshop can only bring in a substitute attendee or receive credit for a future workshop date.
 All refunds are subject to a $15.00 processing fee.
-If paid by credit card, an additional $4.01 fee will be assessed to cover the cost of PayPal processing charges on credit cards.
+If paid by credit card, an additional $4.04 fee will be assessed to cover the cost of PayPal processing charges on credit cards.
 Refund requests require 2-3 weeks processing time and will be issued as a check as is our policy.

 Advanced Counselor Training keeps all information private.
 None of your information will go out to any other vendors, marketers, or other 3rd party applications or programs.
 On-line sign-up is done via a secured, encrypted server and any hard copy information sent to Advanced Counselor Training is stored in a locked, secure location.